'Broken heart syndrome': Could Debbie Reynolds have died of grief?

 Among her own patients, Hayes has seen a number of people suffer from broken heart syndrome.
 Both acute grief as well as chronic sadness can affect the heart, Hayes said.
 Grief increases some stress hormones, and it can raise blood pressure and heart rate.

 Stress in general can also play a role in strokes.
 The hormones from stress can cause plaque that is already in the artery to rupture.
 Dr. Wittstein explains that there is a way for broken heart syndrome to cause a stroke.
-When a large portion of the front wall of the heart isn't pumping as effectively the blood remains stagnate.
-Blood has to be moving and if it doesn't it begins to clots.
-This forms a blood clot which breaks loose and can go to the brain.
+When a large portion of the front wall of the heart isn't pumping as effectively the blood remains stagnant.
+Blood has to be moving and if it doesn't it begins to clot.
+The clot can then break loose and can go to the brain.

 Stress also causes elevated blood pressure, which makes people more prone to strokes, and it has been shown to increase inflammation, which is also a risk for cardiovascular disease.
 The more common kind of stroke, an ischemic stroke, is caused by a blood clot that blocks a blood vessel in the brain.